-Over a three-day weekend, the entire town focuses its attention on their favorite pastime and welcomes tens of thousands of visitors to join in for the Wooden Boat Festival.
+Over a three-day weekend, the entire town focuses its attention on their favorite pastime and welcomes tens of thousands of visitors to join in for the Wooden Boat Fest.
 Seemingly overnight, the waters of the marina and the lake become packed with some of the most breathtaking vessels still in existence.
 Enthusiasts from across the Gulf Coast show up to put their pride and joy and display.
 It is hard to believe that many of these boats are over 50 years old.
 That is a testament to their reliability and their owner’s dedication to maintaining such an extraordinary part of history.

 Wooden Boat Festival Offerings

 If you have never been, you absolutely must go!
 There is no other gathering like this in the parish or state.

 -First, you have to get there early.
 Parking at the Lake Pontchartrain Maritime Museum in Madisonville is free, handicap accessible, and RV friendly, but it does fill up quickly.
 If you arrive after 10:00am, it is best to use the Sam’s Warehouse parking lot in Covington.
 Do not fret if this is the case.
 There are free shuttles that run between this lot and the Festival all day, so you will never have to wait long.

 -Food and beverages abound and are stocked by area restaurants.
 Almost everything is sold in portable sizes that you can hold in your hands while you stroll along admiring the boats.
 It is the admiring strolls and accompanying stares that the boat owners live for- those show offs!